Tyler-Losinski/Humpday/README.md

 # Humpday
-Commited to makeing a Humpday program.
+Commited to making a Humpday program.